magnusmanske/listeria_rs/README.single_wiki.md

+Listeria can work in a single wiki mode, updating a single wiki independent of the Wikidata/Wikimedia ecosystem.
+You will need to prepare a basic JSON config file (refered to as `MY_CONFIG_FILE`) as described below.

 # Prepare config file
+This example uses `myproject.wikibase.cloud` as the wiki to run Listeria on.
+Adjust the server (and path is required) to match your wiki.
+This example uses `Template:Listeria list` and `Template:Listeria list end` as the start and end templates for the list, though you can use any names you like.
+These templates should be created on your wiki, and used where you want to display the list.
+See the [template description](https://en.wikipedia.org/wiki/Template:Wikidata_list) for more information about using the template.
+Adjust the `sparql_prefix` to match your wiki's setup.
+It will save you repeating the prefixes in every query.
+You will also need a `BOT_EDIT_TOKEN` for Listeria to edit the wiki.
 ## Basic configuration
-In this example, we use `myproject.wikibase.cloud` as the wiki to run Listeria on.
-You will also need a `BOT_EDIT_TOKEN` for Listeria to edit the wiki.
 ```json
 {
 	"apis": {